 Although all regions are expected to maintain adequate reserve margins through the winter, reserve margins are not guarantors of reliable operations.
 A variety of factors affect reliable operations and have to be managed by transmission operators to help maintain electric supply and reliability.
 For instance, fuel availability, particularly natural gas and fuel oil, can affect generator availability and has to be monitored by transmission operators.
-Additionally, expected demand for coal generation could face constraints on deliveries from mines, and due to rail and truck performance, which would result in larger draws from stockpiles.18 In response, RTOs are monitoring fuel availability.
+Additionally, expected demand for coal generation could face constraints on deliveries from mines, and due to rail and truck performance, which would result in larger draws from stockpiles.
+In response, RTOs are monitoring fuel availability.
 As an example, PJM now requires weekly coal and oil fuel inventory reports for each generating unit.
 These reports will continue through February 28, 2022.
 Also, transmission operators have to accurately forecast solar and wind generation and take forecasted generation into account when managing the intra-day and intra-hour transitions between higher and lower variable resource availability.
-One of the key recommendations from the Joint Inquiry is that Planning Coordinators19 should reconsider some of the inputs, including adjusting load forecasting, assessing wind capacity contributions, excluding or derating gas capacity with non-firm supply, and including sub-zone analysis for regions with wide geographic footprints, to their publicly-reported winter season anticipated reserve margin calculations for their respective Balancing Authorities could experience during winter peak conditions.
+One of the key recommendations from the Joint Inquiry is that Planning Coordinators19 should reconsider some of the inputs, including adjusting load forecasting, assessing wind capacity contributions, excluding or derating gas capacity with non-firm supply, and including sub-zone analysis for regions with wide geographic footprints, to their publicly-reported winter season anticipated reserve margin calculations for their respective Balancing Authority footprints so that the reported reserve margins will better reflect the reserve levels that the Balancing Authorities could experience during winter peak conditions.
 As such, the recommended improvements should result in seasonal reserve margin projections that better account for resource and demand uncertainties and better align with each Balancing Authority's footprint's near-term planning during forecast cold weather events.20